The Financial Aid Handbook offers policies and guidelines for student financial aid at the University of Mount Union.

 Financial Aid Handbook

-Adjustments may be the result of submitting documents such as verification worksheets, federal tax return transcripts or Special Circumstance applications.
+Adjustments may be the result of submitting documents such as verification worksheets, federal tax return transcripts or special circumstance applications.
 In addition, inaccurate information, notification of additional aid from outside sources, origination of PLUS or private loans could result in changes.
-Amounts may vary due to changes in federal, State or University funding of programs.
+Amounts may vary due to changes in federal, state or University funding of programs.
 Students should anticipate their aid will change as a result of a change in housing status.
-All students will be notified of any change by e-mail.
+All students will be notified of any change by text and e-mail.

 Change in Financial Situation

-Contact the Office of Student Financial Services if any significant changes occur that affect your financial situation for 2017, such as divorce or separation of parents, loss of income, increased paid medical expenses or tuition paid to private elementary or high schools.
+Contact the Office of Student Financial Aid if any significant changes occur that affect your financial situation, such as divorce or separation of parents, loss of income, increased paid medical expenses, or tuition paid to private elementary or high schools.
 You will be asked to complete a Special Circumstance Appeal Form, complete the verification process and submit supporting documentation.

 Financial Aid and Off-Campus Housing Students Admitted in Fall 2018 or Later

 Traditional undergraduate and transfer students residing on campus will have a $3,000 reduction in their institutional aid if they decide to move off-campus.
 Students receiving a combination of federal, state, and institutional funds over the cost of tuition should reference the Institutional, Federal, and State Awards Over the Cost of Tuition Policy, regarding a change in their financial aid package.

 It is very important that you report any change in your housing status to Student Financial Aid as soon as possible.
 Student Financial Aid checks for housing status changes two weeks into the semester.
 Any changes that were not reported will require a revision to the financial aid offer at that time.
 It's important that your offer letter is correct before the semester starts, so be sure to check the most recent offer letter you received to ensure that your financial aid offer was based on your current housing status.